aidan-bergsman/projects-and-work-samples/README.md

 **athletic_wear_sales_analytics_project**
 - This is an independent project I started after taking a Microsoft Excel course on DataCamp.
 The course used an Excel Workbook with sales data for athletic wear, and I wanted to refresh my R coding skills to prove that I could replicate the graphs I made in Excel using R. I loaded the same data from the course into R and started coding.
 This is ultimately a demonstration of my business analytics skills as I create graphs displaying sales data and showing informative insights to potential colleagues.

+**sleep_study_regression_project**
+- This is an independent project using sleep study data I downloaded from kaggle.com and illustrates how I go about analyzing it using a regression approach, which is common in economics.